backdrop-contrib/slick/README.txt

 --------------------------------------------------------------------------------
 Slick works with Views and as field display formatters.
 Slick Views is available as a style plugin included at slick_views.module.
-Slick field formatter included as a plugin which supports core: Image.
+Slick field formatter included as a plugin which supports core: Image, Text.

 PROGRAMATICALLY